shariftasrik/dev_documentation/Backend(php_Laravel)/Creating_Laravel+React_project.md

     laravel new project_name

-Note 1 : You can choose any directory
+Note 1 : You can choose any directory<br/>
-Note 2 : After entering "laravel new project_name" ..
+Note 2 : After entering "laravel new project_name" .., if this appears,Dont worry simply press Enter, Enter... then your project will start creatng

        _                               _
       | |                             | |